Metadata Configurator Tutorial#

 Note

-For instance, if we define them as 110 individual observation units the “date of birth” becomes a fixed attribute directly linked to individuals /observation unit.
-If we collapse them into two groups, “Host age” becomes a variable which should be directly linked to the sample taken.
+Alternatively, we can collapse the individuals into two groups, “HIV-1 infected” and “seronegative controls”.
+With respect to the metadata there are consequences.
+If we define 110 separate observation units the “date of birth” becomes a fixed attribute directly linked to individuals /observation unit.
+If we collapse the individuals into two groups, “Host age” becomes a variable which should be directly linked to the sample taken.

 Note